Trump Administration Using Smartphone Data For Border Enforcement - The Mac Observer

 Government Using App Data For Border Enforcement

-The database is thought to be one of the such bulk data collections used in the U.S. The administration is believed to be acting lawfully as it bought the data from a commercial vendor.
+The database is thought to be one of the largest bulk data collections used in the U.S. The administration is believed to be acting lawfully as it bought the data from a commercial vendor.
 However, that theory is yet to be tested in court.

-The data is gathered from a variety of regular apps, including those used for gaming, monitoring the weather, and shopping.
+The data is gathered from a variety of standard apps, including those used for gaming, monitoring the weather, and shopping.
 Authorities then use that information to track undocumented migrants and those who may have illegally entered the U.S. Some identified this way were later arrested.

 Alan Butler, general counsel of the Electronic Privacy Information Center, told the Wall Street Journal: